-Did any specific teachers help shape or inspire your interest in writing and creativity?
+Did any specific teachers help shape or inspire your interest in creativity or art?

 Oui!
-My third-grade teacher, Mrs. (Susan) Vasquez, gave the class assignments that helped me pour my imagination into words.
-Before her, I didn't know I could use language to create imagery in other people's minds—or evoke emotion in their hearts.
-In college, my copywriting professor, Ad Team advisor and mentor, Ann Maxwell, set me on a path toward embracing my uniqueness as a writer and creative person.
-(I'm thankful that she has now become a friend who sends me pixie dust).
+My third-grade teacher, Mrs. (Susan) Vasquez, gave the class assignments that helped me expand my imagination and realize that art—in any form—could evoke emotion.
+In college, my copywriting professor and mentor, Ann Maxwell, set me on a path toward embracing my uniqueness as a creative person.

 How do you hard-boil an egg?

 I put the eggs in a pan (nothing fancy) and fill the pan with enough water to just cover the eggs.
-Then I put the pan on the stove, turn it on high, and wait for the water to boil.
-Once it starts boiling, I set a timer for ten minutes.
+Then I put the pan on the stove, turn it on high and wait for the water to boil.
+Once it starts boiling, I set a timer for 10 minutes.
 I also turn down the temperature if the water is about to boil over.
-When the ten minutes are up, I remove the pan from the stove, put it under the faucet in the kitchen sink and run cold water into the pan to cool the water a bit.
-I let it sit in the sink until the water's completely cooled before I remove the eggs (I've learned that if I remove them before the water's cool, they're harder to peel).
+When the 10 minutes are up, I remove the pan from the stove, put it under the faucet in the kitchen sink and run cold water into the pan to cool the water a bit.
+I let it sit in the sink until the water’s completely cooled before I remove the eggs.
+(I’ve learned that if I remove them before the water's cool, they’re harder to peel.)

 May I add a question to this list?